This week we are talking all about planning for Christmas food. Here are some things you can do now to prepare.

 If you purchased the Christmas Planner, you can use the menu plans and notes pages to easily make your plans.

 Before you go shopping, look through your pantry and take inventory of what you have.
-Then make a list of things you will need to purchase for your menu plans.
+Then make a list of things you will need to purchase for your menu plans and food lists.

 Between now and Christmas, there are always great sales at the grocery stores.
 As you look through the ads each week, see if anything you need is on sale.